Modsia16/team-profile-generator/README.md

 Including classes Employee, Manager, Engineer and Intern tests, create js files for each in a library.
 All inheriting from employee. html
-    - add the html cards to the constructors
+    - add the html cards to the constructors and app page
     - css file for output
 Use jest and inquirer (npm)
+Testing parameters passed
+Added validations to name and id

 ## Testing

+Minor get name tests ran for each lib file - passed.
+Will create more comprehensive tests at a later time.

 Initial choices - node app run reacts with an error, terminal is communicating with js.
 Reworked some of the file code
-Constructors throw no error when ran through node app.js
+Constructors throw no error when ran through node app.js Testing files - tests pass but I will add more parameters at a later time